ArjunGupta08/Paging3-with-MVVM/README.md

 ` USED API ` - https://quotable.io/

+We need 3 classes to setup the pagination.
+ - Paging Source
+   - Paging Source defines the way to load data from network i.e. API.
+ - Pager (Repository)
-Paging Source defines the way to load data from network i.e. API.
-Once you have paging source setup - you can define a pager object that is used to define the configuration such as pageSize, maxSize.
-Paging Adapter is used to show this paging data inside recyclerview.
+   - Once you have paging source setup - you can define a pager object that is used to define the configuration such as pageSize, maxSize.
+ - Pageing Adapter
+   - Paging Adapter is used to show this paging data inside recyclerview.